michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

-16. Unto the woman he said, I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee.to thy…: or, subject to thy husband
+16. Unto the woman he said, I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee.

 17. And unto Adam he said, Because thou hast hearkened unto the voice of thy wife, and hast eaten of the tree, of which I commanded thee, saying, Thou shalt not eat of it: cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life;

-18. Thorns also and thistles shall it bring forth to thee; and thou shalt eat the herb of the field;bring…: Heb. cause to bud
+18. Thorns also and thistles shall it bring forth to thee; and thou shalt eat the herb of the field;

 19. In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.

-20. And Adam called his wife’s name Eve; because she was the mother of all living.Eve: Heb.
-Chavah: that is Living
+20. And Adam called his wife’s name Eve; because she was the mother of all living.

 21. Unto Adam also and to his wife did the Lord God make coats of skins, and clothed them.